 In order to have a healthy relationship, you need to overcome this problem.
 How?
 You need to change your perspective, the way you see things.
 After being married for a long time, let say more than 7 years, you need to realize that loving your partner is far more important than some irritating behavior that they have.

 By doing this, practically your priorities have shifted.
-Changing your partner have become less important than loving them as who they are.
+Changing your partner has become less important than loving them as who they are.
 You shift to appreciate them by focusing on what they do that makes you feel great.

 3- Don’t argue over money